johnsonjh/pcdos-crc/README.md

 The [aPACK](https://www.ibsensoftware.com/products_aPACK.html) or
-[UPX](https://upx.github.io/) utilities can be used to compress the generated MS-DOS executables, reducing their on‑disk size by approximately 60%, at the cost of a small increase in load time.
+[UPX](https://upx.github.io/) utilities can be used to compress the generated MS‑DOS executables, reducing their on‑disk size by approximately 60%, at the cost of a small increase in load time.

 ## Security